Does greater diversity improve the performance of corporate boards, or is it just an exercise in political correctness?

 One of the most challenging aspects of maintaining a strong board is finding strong directors to serve.
 Most smaller banks handle this process themselves—often with uneven results—while larger banks are more likely to use the services of a search firm when they need to add or replace a director.
 The process should be driven by the independent directors on the board’s governance or nomination committee, and in fact, this is a listing requirement for publically traded banks that are traded on the Nasdaq or the New York Stock Exchange.
 At some smaller, privately held banks, the CEO still recruits new directors, although this is far from ideal, says Peter Crist, chairman of the search firm Crist|Kolder Associates and chairman of the board at Wintrust Financial Corp. in Chicago.
 In an interview with Bank Director Editor in Chief Jack Milligan, Crist offers his thoughts on director recruitment, including the need to look closely at the board’s composition from a demographic, experience and skills perspective when deciding to recruit a new director.

+When a bank recruits a new director, who drives that process?
+Is it the governance committee, the CEO, the independent chairman, if there is one?
+Who’s in charge?
 Crist: It varies.
 Ten years ago, it was the CEO who drove the process.
 Today, in a best case scenario, it’s a mutual directive from the CEO and the head of the nominating committee.
 The truth of the matter is, the nominating committee owns the process.
 But human nature being what it is, lots of nominating committees abdicate the responsibility of board recruitment if there is a strong-willed CEO.
 This tends to happen more often in smaller enterprises where a single person can dominate the room and the head of the nominating committee will just kind of roll over for what the CEO wants.
 In best case scenarios, it’s a highly-independent chairman of the nominating committee who will drive the process.

+We seem to be in a period of great change in the banking industry.
+Are there specific skills that directors will need going forward that may not have been so important in the past?
 Crist: First and foremost, technology.
 If you look at the types of requests that are out there for new board members, number one is technology, and that can manifest itself in a number of ways.
 It could be a chief information officer from another industry, or it could be someone in the consulting world who’s focused on technology.
 If you don’t have a person on your board who can speak the dialect and understand it and really bring the other board members along who might not understand it, then you have to get one of those people.
 Second is risk.
 There is a lot of interest in people who understand risk, understand enterprise risk management.
 Third, we’re seeing a lot of gender type requests, where boards are trying to balance the gender and ethnicity issues that they face.
 And fourth, people who are compensation experts.
 So we’re seeing more chief human resources officers coming on boards, and the good news is many of them are women.

+How about somebody who has a greater appreciation for the demographic diversity that banks have in their customer base?
+Someone who understands millennials, for example.
 Crist: That manifests itself in two themes that we’re seeing in the marketplace.
 Many boards will look for chief marketing officers who would bring to them that skill set.
 So think of the chief marketing officer of Target or Walmart.
 And the other request, which is one we are a little sensitive about, is for people who are in disruptive technology enterprises.
 Boards think that experience teaches people how to look at a market differently, how to think about going to a market differently—how to attack, basically.
 And that often means someone who’s 29 years old, which may not be the best choice for the board.
 They don’t have the wisdom and the experience to deal effectively with their board colleagues.

+If you had to choose between experience and judgment on the one hand, or expertise in one of these specific areas, which would you pick?
 Crist: The board should have a balance of both, but I lean to the former.
 A person who brings wisdom and judgment to the board is going to be able to assist their colleagues in getting to the right answer.
 But one of those colleagues should be a person who has very specific expertise in one of these critical areas.
 A board should have a balance of age, wisdom, experience and specific skills in areas like technology, marketing, compensation, legal and M&A.

 What’s the ideal size for a board?
 Crist: Nine.

+Why is nine better than, say, six or 12?
 Crist: Six is too small.
 If you have too few board members you end up putting people on [too many] committees.
 And if you have too many, it’s hard trying to communicate with everyone effectively.
 Nine tends to be that goldilocks number that provides enough people to cover all of the committee assignments, but doesn’t impact you on the communication side.

+How do you handle a search?
+How does it start, what process do you go through and how do you work with the board while you’re doing it?
 Crist: We are usually called after a board has exhausted all of its resources trying to find a new director.
 They’ve asked all of their friends and they’ve done their own thing, but eventually realize that they’re going to have to write a check to get this done.
 So if they come to us and say, “We need an African-American chief marketing officer from a retailer,” that’s what we go find.